 X Graduation 5 Newton

-Fig. 11 Test Probe (See 6.17.1)
+Fig. 11 Test Probe (see 6.17.1)

 The mass rate corresponds to measurements and a flow of reference gas under reference conditions, that is the gas is assumed dry at 15 °C at a pressure of 1 013 mbar in practice, the values obtained during the tests do not correspond to these reference conditions, they shall then be corrected so as to bring them to the values which would have been obtained if these reference conditions had existed during the tests at the outlet of the injector.